DmxLarchey/Kruskal-Veldman/README.md

 - [veldman_kruskal.v](theories/universe/veldman_kruskal.v) constructs a quasi-morphism when the lifting tree `t₀` has root arity greater than `k`;
-- also notice that the case of arity 0 for `t₀` is considered in the separate file [veldman_leaves.v](theories/universe/veldman_leaves.v) because it is a ground case for the recursive proof.
+- also notice that the case of arity 0 for `t₀` is considered in the separate file [veldman_leaves.v](theories/universe/veldman_leaves.v) because it is a simpler case for the recursive proof.

 \[2\] _Higman's lemma in type theory_, Daniel Fridlender, TYPES 1996